gripableteam/gripable-play-unity-docs/source/index.html.md

 # Introduction

-API for communicating with a Gripable Play device over Bluetooth
+API for communicating with a Gripable Play device over Bluetooth.

 # Setup

-To get started with Gripable Play Unity follow the steps [here](https://bitbucket.org/gripable/gripable-play-unity/src/master/README.md)
+To get started with Gripable Play Unity, follow the steps [here](https://bitbucket.org/gripable/gripable-play-unity/src/master/README.md).

-# Accessing the Gripable plugin
+# Accessing the Gripable Plugin

-The Gripable plugin can easily be accessed in a static fashion in order to retrieve the main ojects needed to interface with the Gripable Play.
-At the moment the Gripable plugin allows you to retrieve the two available Gripable Plays and the UDP Client Manager. the Gripable plugin does not need any setup and can be called in a static fashion whenever needed.
+The Gripable Plugin is statically accessed to retrieve the main ojects needed to interface with the Gripable Play device.
+At the moment the Gripable Plugin allows you to retrieve up to two available Gripable Play devices and the UDP Client Manager.
+The Gripable Plugin does not need any setup and can be called statically when needed.

 ## Play1

-> Play1 returns a reference to the first Gripable Play.
+> Play1 returns a reference to the first Gripable Play device.

 ```csharp
 GripablePlay gripablePlay = Gripable.Play1;
 ```

-The first Gripable Play can be accessed through the static attribute Play1, which returns a GripablePlay object.
+The first Gripable Play device is accessed via the static attribute Play1, which returns a <code>GripablePlay</code> object.

 ## Play2

-The second Gripable Play can be accessed through the static attribute Play2, which returns a GripablePlay object.
+The second Gripable Play device is accessed via the static attribute Play2, which returns a <code>GripablePlay</code> object.

-> Play2 returns a reference to the second Gripable Play.
+> Play2 returns a reference to the second Gripable Play device.

 ```csharp
 GripablePlay secondGripablePlay = Gripable.Play2;